 Next, we moved onto putting together lighting that mimicked how the sun cuts through the trees’ branches and spills onto the forest floors.
 We used a bare bulb and a white card with a rectangle cut out to achieve this.
 This technique directed the light like streams of sunlight.
 We also chose to create rim light around the larger logs to create more depth whilst maintaining the natural lighting.

-After some repositioning with the caps, it was time to shoot.
+After some repositioning with the caps, it was time for the photoshoot.
 We took one initial image for the background and then individual shots of each hat with a spotlight on them.
 These additional shots will allow us to use post-production to make the caps pop within the background without altering the stunning “sunlight” effect.